-- 14. Applicants understand that organized public recreation activities or those actively co-sponsored by the District have priority over other groups in the scheduling of facilities.
-The District reserves the right to cancel any use of facilities at any time. - 15.
-No activity will be permitted which is unsafe or unsuited for the purpose of the Community Center, or which discriminates on the basis of race, national origin, religion, gender, sexual preference, age, political affiliation or social or economic status. - 16.
-The District reserves the right to refuse any group, organization, or individual use of any District facility due to their destruction, damages, abuse to District property, undue rowdiness or noncompliance with District's rules and regulations. - 17.
-There must be three (3) adults (over 21 years old) for every twenty-five (25) youths (under 21) at the events. - 18.
-Under no circumstances shall the number of people at an event exceed the maximum capacity of the rooms, areas or facilities which are the subject of the Facility Reservation. - 19.
-No activity will be permitted which is in violation of local, state, or federal statutes or policies of the Facility Reservation which is deemed necessary or appropriate to assure that the activity will be in conformance with applicable laws, rules and regulations, in a manner consistent with proper facility use. - 20.
-The District representative reserves the right to eject, or cause to be ejected from the premises, any person or persons engaging in disruptive behavior, mistreatment of staff, belligerent or threatening conduct. - 21.
+- 15. No activity will be permitted which is unsafe or unsuited for the purpose of the building or facility, or which discriminates against race, national origin, religion, sex, sexual preference, age political affiliation, social or economic status. - 16.
+Groups using the facilities must observe the safe limit capacity, which is posted in each facility. - 17.
 The District representative on duty has the authority to disperse any group for failure to comply with District rules.
 The group will forfeit all fees paid.
 Should it be necessary to have law enforcement to disperse any group or organization, the District representative has the authority to summon the Vallejo Police Department to escort said group, persons, or organization from District facilities.
-The group or organization will be responsible for any charges incurred by the Vallejo Police Department or other personnel required to respond.
+The group or organization will be responsible for any charges incurred by the Vallejo Police Department to respond.